 - Demonstrated ability and commitment to working with people from a variety of backgrounds, especially different ethnic, racial, and socioeconomic backgrounds.
 It’s also helpful if you have experience working with people from different religious, educational, generational, and gender identity backgrounds as well as those with physical disabilities and from the LGBTQ community.

 - Ability to work remotely and be productively self-directed and personally organized.

 - The ability to work evenings and weekends, as needed;

-- Access to reliable transportation and the ability to travel into Boston and across the state regularly and to out-of-state meetings for 3-5 days duration two times per year.
+- Access to reliable transportation and the ability to travel into Boston twice weekly and to other communities in MA

 Details: We are a virtual organization and candidates may be based anywhere in Massachusetts.
 You will work from a home office and will need access to reliable transportation for meetings across the state.
 During the pandemic and while the stay-at-home requirements are in place, our staff will not be doing any in-person meetings or travel.
 This a full-time job and reports to the MA Organizing Manager.

 Salary and benefits: The salary range is $56,650 to $66,950, depending on experience.
 Benefits include health and dental benefits, a 401(k) plan, flexible spending plan, paid vacation, holidays, sick days, and support for remote work set-up.
 We offer ongoing training opportunities, a fast-paced, dynamic, supportive, and collaborative setting and we are proudly women-led!